 Profile .NET Core Application

-- Optionally, if your application requires command-line arguments, turn on Advanced and specify Arguments.
+Optionally, if your application requires command-line arguments, select Advanced and specify Arguments.

-- Optionally, if your application creates a number of processes and you want to profile a specific one, turn on Advanced and Profile child processes.
-If required, add a process filter as described in the .NET Core Applications section.
+Optionally, if your application creates a number of processes and you want to profile a specific one, select Advanced and Profile child processes.
+If required, add a process filter as described in the Filtering Child Processes section.

-- If you want dotMemory to start collecting the stack trace allocation data* right after the profiling session starts, turn on the Start collecting allocation data immediately option in the right panel.
+- If you want dotMemory to start collecting the stack trace allocation data* right after the profiling session starts, select the Collect memory allocation and traffic data from start option in the right panel.

 For more details on profiler options, refer to the Profiler Options section.

-- Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), select Control profiling via API.
-For more details on how to control profiling using the API, refer to the Controlling Profiling Session Through API chapter.
+Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), select Control profiling via API.
+For more details on how to control profiling using the API, refer to the Control Profiling Session with API chapter.

-- Take snapshots.
-For more details on how to control profiling session, refer to Controlling Profiling Session (if you control the session manually) or to Controlling Profiling Session Through API (if you control profiling using the API).
+Take snapshots.
+For more details on how to control profiling session, refer to Control Profiling Session (if you control the session manually) or to Control Profiling Session with API (if you control profiling using the API).